 Native Americans proved to be excellent barters and would only trade for items that they wanted.
 Records show that natives would trade for a range of items from weapons such as steel tipped arrows, muskets, and pistols; to household goods such as kettles, utensils, hatchets, and fishhooks; to luxury goods like looking glasses, combs, and clothes made from European wool and cotton.

-Native American nations that partook in the fur trade were further enriched and gained relative power over their neighboring communities.
+Native American nations that partook in the fur trade became wealthy and gained relative power over their neighboring communities.

 Rise of the American Fur Company

 With the 1794 Jay’s Treaty between the United States and Great Britain, new markets were opened up for American entrepreneurs in Canada and the Great Lakes region.
 One German-born immigrant, John Jacob Astor, took advantage of the new treaty to become active as an importer and exporter of furs and other items.